Details

 Alternatives

-Currently, the only Ahead of Time Compiler alternatives are GraalVM native-image and Leyden's closed world Java executables.
-Both produce closed world, standalone binaries which are not in any way related to the execution of Java applications by the Java Virtual Machine, HotSpot.
+Currently, the only Ahead of Time Compiler alternatives are GraalVM native-image, which is coming to the JDK with the advent of Galahad, and Leyden's closed world Java executables.
+Both produce closed world, standalone binaries which are not in any way related to the execution of Java applications by the Java Virtual Machine, HotSpot, and hence do not have any bearing on this JEP.
 The jaotc compiler was another Ahead of Time Compiler produced by the GraalVM, but has since been removed in Java 17 due to lack of use.
-We do not wish to make this feature specific to Graal, as is the case with the jaotc compiler, instead the code is to make code compiled by C1, C2, or any JVMCI Compiler available for use by the VM Ahead of Time.
+We do not wish to make this feature specific to Graal, as is the case with the jaotc compiler, instead the goal is to make code compiled by C1, C2, or any JVMCI Compiler available for use by the Java VM Ahead of Time.

 Testing